mondeja/rs-apps-lints/lints/web-sys/web_sys_reexports/README.md

 `web-sys` reexports the libraries `wasm-bindgen` and `js-sys`.
 This behaviour may has sense since `js-sys` and `wasm-bindgen` can be seen as subsets of the `web-sys` ecosystem.
-But re-exports because it can lead to dependency duplication, version conflicts, increase mantaintance burden and reduce modularity in the codebase.
+But re-exports should be avoided because it can lead to dependency duplication, version conflicts, increase mantaintance burden and reduce modularity in the codebase.